alexander-schranz/twig-for-react-devs/README.md

 # Twig for react devs

-An easy guide for react developers getting into twig template engine from symfony.
+An easy guide for react developers getting into PHP Twig template engine from Symfony.

 ## Introduction